Zone Import Methods

 Provider Import

 Connect directly to your existing DNS provider to import zones and records automatically.
-This is the fastest way to migrate when you have API access.
+This is the fastest way to migrate when you have API access, and it's the most complete method since it captures all records exactly as they exist.

 Cloudflare